The Hand That Rocks The Cradle (2025) Ending Explained: Who Is Polly?

 The most significant change in the 2025 remake is the fundamental motivation and backstory of the two leads.
 In the 1992 original, the conflict is sparked when the characters are already adults.
 There is no childhood history between the two.
 The protagonist, Claire Bartel (Annabella Sciorra), reports her obstetrician (Dr. Mott) for sexual assault.

 This act leads to him taking his own life, which in turn causes his grieving widow (Rebecca De Mornay’s “Peyton”) to miscarry her baby and become sterile.
 Her motive is pure, adult-onset revenge and for quite a simple reason.
 Claire took her husband, her baby, and her future, so she will systematically take Claire’s.
 To do this, she will become her nanny and infiltrate her home life.
-It’s far more straight forward.
+It’s far more straightforward.

 The 2025 version makes this conflict quite a lot more personal by rooting it in a shared childhood trauma.
 Polly and Caitlin were both victims as children, and it’s revealed that Caitlin (then “Jennifer”) set the fire that killed Polly’s family to escape their abusive father.
 Prompting Polly’s decades-long pursuit for revenge.
 We also have the added seasoning of Polly suffering abuse as a foster child.